haddocking/haddock-runner/README.md

 - `input.yml`

-The input of `benchmark-tools` is a `.yml` file; YAML is a human-readable data-serialization language.
+The input of `haddock-runner` is a `.yml` file; YAML is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 For more information, please refer to the [YAML website](https://yaml.org/).

-Currently `benchmark-tools` can be executed for both the production-stable version 2.4 and the experimental 3.0.0-beta2.
+Currently `haddock-runner` can be executed for both the production-stable version 2.4 and the experimental 3.0.0-beta2.
 The input file is slightly different for each version.
 The input file for version 2.4 is described below, while the input file for version 3.0.0-beta2 is described [HERE](HADDOCK3.md).